-- 1. Group U occupancies not greater than 500 square feet, when the building is more than 10 feet from an adjacent building or property line measured from the farthest projection from the building. - 2.
-Agricultural buildings constructed of wood or metal frames over which fabric or similar material is stretched, which are specifically used as green houses are exempt from the automatic sprinkler requirements unless physically connected to other structures.
+- 1. Group U occupancies not greater than 500 square feet, when the building is 20 feet or more from an adjacent building and 30 feet from property line measured from the farthest projection of the building. - 2.
+Agricultural buildings constructed of wood or metal frames over which fabric or similar material is stretched, which are specifically used as green houses are exempt from the automatic sprinkler requirements unless physically connected to other buildings.